ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/00-introduction.md

 This chapter expands this notion into a more general understanding of *complexity classes*.

-We introduce $O$-notation, the universally adopted industry standard for communicating and reasoning about performance, not just for data structures but for programming in general.
+We introduce big-$O$ notation, the universally adopted industry standard for communicating and reasoning about performance, not just for data structures but for programming in general.
-In this chapter we aim to give an incomplete, but practically applicable understanding of $O$-notation and complexity, that we further expand in subsequent chapters.
+In this chapter we aim to give an incomplete, but practically applicable understanding of big-$O$ and complexity, that we further expand in subsequent chapters.